telerik/blazor-docs/components/gridlayout/overview.md

 * `Class` - the CSS class that renders on the main wrapping element of the component.

-* `Width`- takes a CSS lenght unit that determines how wide the GridLayout is.
+* `Width`- takes a CSS length unit that determines how wide the GridLayout is.
 See the [Dimensions]({%slug common-features/dimensions%}) article for more details on what units you can use and how dimensions in percent work.

 * `ColumnSpacing` - controls the space between the columns in the GridLayout.
 Use a CSS length unit.